afran012/DelilahResto/README.md

 ![Captura de pantalla de 2021-08-01 17-02-50](https://user-images.githubusercontent.com/77680060/127786576-39840194-1f3d-4a46-a33b-70b9a7ddcee4.png)

-7. We go to the following path /DelilahResto/database/scriptCreateTablePost.txt, the file is opened, everything that is inside is copied, and it is copied in the DBeaver script.
+7. We go to the following path /DelilahResto/database/scriptCreateTablePost.txt, the file is opened, everything that is inside is copied, and it is pasted in the DBeaver script.

 8. After having everything copied in the DBeaver Script, press ctrl + a, and then press crtl + enter, and with this the relationship entities of our model will be created.
 This can be verified in the DBeaver public, where we can see the tables and their relationships, as can be seen in the following screenshot: